FerranMarin/axie-scholar-utilities/docs/pages/docker_hub_cmds.md

 This will execute the payments defined in payments.json.
 A log file will be generatted with the logs relevant to payments so you can easily copy paste them to send them to your scholars.

-If you do now want to confirm account by account, you can run this other command (result will be the same):
+If you do not want to confirm account by account, you can run this other command (result will be the same):

     axie-utils-auto-payout payments.json secrets.json